open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 any new or existing object, which is prepared to consume configuration.

-The next [chapter]({{consume-config}}) will show how to prepare an object to be configurable by the configuration management.
+The next [chapter]({{consume-config}}) will show how to prepare an object to be automatically configurable by the configuration management.
 Here, we focus on the implementation of new config object types.
 Therefore, we want to configure the credential context by a new configuration object.

 #### The Configuration Object Type

-Typically, very kind of configuration object lives in its own package, which always have the same layout.
+Typically, every kind of configuration object lives in its own package, which always have the same layout.

 A configuration object has a *type*, the configuration type.
 Therefore,